graijo/java-tutorial-for-beginners/README.md

 You can replace `GamingConsole game = new ChessGame()` with `GamingConsole game = new MarioGame()` and now the program runs the `MarioGame`.
 Isn't it awesome?
 **Interface contains common actions can be performed.Can have multiple implementation for same interface.Then we can easily switch between implementaion without much code modifications.Interface is like contract.Abstract has flexibility of deciding whether or not to implement method.For ex. interface 1 has method 1.Interface 2 has method 2.interface 2 extend interface1.To implement only any one of the method , then use abstract class which have the flexibility to choose to implement or not to implement methods from interfaces.However if any concreate class implementing this abstract class ,then either concrete class or abstract class should have implementation for interfaces**

+Interfaces can have n number of implementation class and Parent class can have many child class .This way multiple implementation for a High level algorithm methods in parent/interface class can be acheived in multiple child class.

 ### Step 18: Using Interfaces To Design APIs

 Consider a Software Development project, which involves programming a fairly large and complex application.
 Project team (Team A) decided to out-source part of this project to an external team (Team B).
 Let's say this external team needs to implement a farily complex algorithm to achieve a specific task, and which needs to interface with the rest of the application.
 Work on both parts of the application needs to proceed simultaneously.